juliensanmartin/YDKJS-Notes/ScopeAndClosure.md

 ### Understanding Scope
 The way we will approach learning about `scope` is to think of the process in terms of a conversation.
 But, who is having the conversation?
 Let’s meet the cast of characters that interact to process the program `var a = 2;`, so we understand their conversations that we’ll listen in on shortly.

+1. `Engine`: responsible for start-to-finish compilation and execution of our JavaScript program.

+2. `Compiler`: one of Engine's friends; handles all the dirty work of parsing and code-generation (see previous section).

-`Scope` Another friend of `Engine`; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code
+3. `Scope` Another friend of `Engine`; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code

 `Engine` sees two distinct statements, one that `Compiler` will handle during compilation, and one that `Engine` will handle during execution.
 So, let’s break down how `Engine` and friends will approach the program `var a = 2;`.
 The first thing `Compiler` will do with this program is perform `lexing` to break it down into `tokens`, which it will then `parse` into a `tree`.
 But when `Compiler` gets to code generation, it will treat this program somewhat differently than perhaps assumed.
 A reasonable assumption would be that `Compiler` will produce code that could be summed up by this pseudocode: `Allocate memory for a variable, label it a, then stick the value 2 into that variable.` Unfortunately, that’s not quite accurate. `Compiler` will instead proceed as:
 1. Encountering var a, `Compiler` asks `Scope` to see if a variable a already exists for that particular scope collection.
 If so, `Compiler` ignores this declaration and moves on.
 Otherwise, `Compiler` asks `Scope` to declare a new variable called `a` for that scope collection.